Visiting Hours and Guidelines

 Please check with the patient’s caregiver before bringing gifts of food or beverages as some patients must follow special diets.
 In the ICU, please check with the caregiver before bringing any gifts for patients.

-Because of latex allergies, Lake Health does not permit latex balloons.
+Because of latex allergies, we do not permit latex balloons.
 Mylar balloons are fine to send or bring to patients.

 Patient Discharge Time